-We currently operate as a Delaware limited liability company under the name Integral Ad Science Holding LLC, which directly and indirectly holds all of the equity interests in our operating subsidiaries.
-Immediately prior to the effectiveness of the registration statement of which this prospectus forms a part, Integral Ad Science Holding LLC will convert into a Delaware corporation pursuant to a statutory conversion and will change its name to Integral Ad Science Holding Corp.
-In this prospectus, we refer to all of the transactions related to our conversion into a corporation as the Corporate Conversion.
+On June 29, 2021, prior to the effectiveness of the registration statement of which this prospectus is a part, Integral Ad Science Holding LLC converted from a Delaware limited liability company into a Delaware corporation pursuant to a statutory conversion and changed its name to Integral Ad Science Holding Corp.
+We remain a holding company and continue to conduct our business through our operating subsidiaries.
+In this prospectus, we refer to all of the transactions related to our conversion into a corporation as the "Corporate Conversion".

-The purpose of the Corporate Conversion is to reorganize our corporate structure so that the entity that is offering our common stock to the public in this offering is a corporation rather than a limited liability company and so that our existing equity holders will own our common stock rather than equity interests in a limited liability company.
+The purpose of the Corporate Conversion was to reorganize our corporate structure so that the entity that is offering our common stock to the public in this offering is a corporation rather than a limited liability company and so that our existing equity holders own our common stock rather than equity interests in a limited liability company.

-In conjunction with the Corporate Conversion, all of our outstanding membership interests will be converted into an aggregate of 133,957,021 shares of our common stock.
-The number of shares of common stock issuable in connection with the Corporate Conversion will be determined pursuant to the applicable provisions of the plan of conversion.
+In conjunction with the Corporate Conversion, all of our outstanding membership interests were converted into an aggregate of 133,957,021 shares of our common stock.
+The number of shares of common stock issued in connection with the Corporate Conversion were determined pursuant to the applicable provisions of the plan of conversion.

-We expect to be controlled by our Sponsor following the Corporate Conversion.
-After giving effect to the Corporate Conversion and the completion of this offering, our Sponsor will control 63% of the voting power of our company.
-For more information on the indirect ownership of our common stock by our Sponsor and the voting and economic rights associated with each class of our common stock, please read "Principal Stockholders" and "Description of Capital Stock," respectively.
+Following the Corporate Conversion, we remain controlled by our Sponsor.
+After the completion of this offering, our Sponsor will control 63% of the voting power of our company.
+For more information on the indirect ownership of our common stock by our Sponsor and the voting and economic rights associated with each class of our common stock, please read "Principal Shareholders" and "Description of Capital Stock," respectively.

-As a result of the Corporate Conversion, Integral Ad Science Holding Corp. will succeed to all of the property and assets of Integral Ad Science Holding LLC and will succeed to all of the debts and obligations of Integral Ad Science Holding LLC.
-Integral Ad Science Holding Corp. will be governed by an amended and restated certificate of incorporation filed with the Delaware Secretary of State and bylaws, the material provisions of which are described under the heading "Description of Capital Stock."
-On the effective date of the Corporate Conversion, each of our directors and officers will be as described elsewhere in this prospectus.
+As a result of the Corporate Conversion, Integral Ad Science Holding Corp. will succeeded to all of the property and assets of Integral Ad Science Holding LLC and succeeded to all of the debts and obligations of Integral Ad Science Holding LLC.
+Integral Ad Science Holding Corp. is governed by an amended and restated certificate of incorporation filed with the Delaware Secretary of State and bylaws, the material provisions of which are described under the heading "Description of Capital Stock."
+As of the effective date of the Corporate Conversion, each of our directors and officers are as described elsewhere in this prospectus.
 See the section titled "Management."